Ecclesiastes 11

 Notes

 Verse 8 qualifies this joy without retracting it.
 The Hebrew יִשְׂמָח ("let him rejoice") is a jussive -- a command or strong wish, not merely a suggestion.
 But this imperative to rejoice is immediately followed by an imperative to remember: וְיִזְכֹּר אֶת יְמֵי הַחֹשֶׁךְ -- "and let him remember the days of darkness."
 The "days of darkness" most naturally refer to death and the grave, the period when one can no longer see the sun.
-The observation that "they will be many" is sobering -- the darkness of death stretches indefinitely compared to even a long life.
+The observation that "they will be many" is sobering -- the darkness of death stretches indefinitely beside even a long life.
 The chapter's final use of הֶבֶל ("vapor") applies to "all that comes," which may refer to the future generally or to what comes after death.

 Interpretations